jenkins-infra/status/content/issues/2025-11-24-jira-core-migrate-to-github.md

 section: issue
 ---

-All Jira issues for Jenkins core are being migrated to GitHub on Monday 24th November.
+All Jira issues for Jenkins core are currently being migrated to GitHub.

 More details in <https://github.com/jenkinsci/jenkins/issues/11301>.